Bugatti Type 35: Type 35A

 A mechanically simpler version of the Type 35 appeared in May 1925.
 Intended for road use while retaining the 'racing look', several were raced anyway and with some success.
 The public nicknamed the model "Tecla" after a famous maker of imitation jewellery.
 The Tecla's engine used plain bearings on the crankshaft (for ease of maintenance), smaller valves, and coil ignition like the Type 30, it was normally delivered on regular wire-spoked wheels.

 139 examples of the Type 35A were produced.

 Type 35T

-Bugatti introduced a special model for the 1926 Targa Florio race with engine displacement set to 2262 cc with a longer 100 mm stroke; the car could not be used for Grands Prix due to rules limiting capacity to 2.0 litres.
+Bugatti introduced a special model for the 1926 Targa Florio race with an engine displacement increased to 2262 cc with a longer 100 mm stroke; the car could not be used for Grands Prix due to rules limiting capacity to 2.0 litres.